hannutt/MsgBoard/README.md

 A React application with a Node.js backend and a MySQL database.
 The main purpose of this app is to emulate message board and discussion forums.

 An example image of a login page that mimics the login view of commonly used web applications.
+A CSS animation method is used on the right side of the input fields, where after the page loads, a 5-second animation is performed, where the color changes from blue to red and finally disappears.
+The idea is to draw the user's attention to the input fields.

 ![alt text](frontend/src/icons/loginExample.png)